Ben Affleck And Gal Gadot Reveal How Batman And Wonder Woman Are Different In ‘Justice League’

 — Justice League Movie (@justiceleaguewb) September 5, 2017

 While both Batman and Wonder Woman have grown since they were first introduced on the big screen, each one has changed and evolved in different ways.
-With Ben Affleck and Gal Gadot each talking about how their character’s will be different in Justice League, audiences are getting a feel for just how this team up will be different from the earlier movies in the DCEU.
+With Ben Affleck and Gal Gadot each talking about how their characters will be different in Justice League, audiences are getting a feel for just how this team up will be different from the earlier movies in the DCEU.
 Fans of all the members of the Justice League will see how these characters work as a team, and interact with each other, when the movie premieres in theaters on November 17.

 [Featured Image by Kevin Winter/Getty Images]